The impact of pressure oscillations on bubble rising in shear-thinning fluids: Governing equations

 To model a system close to the experiments\cite{iwata2008pressure}, we study bubbles with a millimetric initial radius $R \approx 1 \rm{mm} $ driven by pressure oscillation frequencies in the range $f=1-300 \rm{Hz}$.
 Since in the experiments the amplitude of the pressure driving couldn't be measured, we investigate a broad range of $k \in [0.05, 0.75]$, which represent amplitudes ranging from 5 to 75 kPa.
 The remaining physical and rheological parameters are summarized in Table I. Briefly, we assume that the density is that of water and the surface tension is that of a clean fluid-air interface.
 The rheological parameters are chosen to capture the shear-thinning behavior of the aqueous sodium polyacrylate (SPA) solution used in the experiments.
 The SPA solution that Iwata et. al.\cite{iwata2008pressure} displays a very large zero-shear viscosity and a strong shear-thinning behavior.

 To solve the governing equations \eqref{cont_eq}-\eqref{press_driv}, we use the finite element method that we developed and validated previously.
+The finite element method has been widely employed to study the dynamics of bubbles rising in complex fluids \cite{fraggedakis2016velocity}.
 To fulfill the inf-sup condition, we use quadratic interpolation functions for the velocity field and linear interpolation functions for the pressure.
 We discretize the axisymmetric computational domain, $\Omega$ in Figure \ref{Problem_Scketch}, into triangular elements with a more refined mesh close to the bubble surface (See Figure \ref{fig:mesh_refinement}).
 To handle the mesh deformation due to the movements of the bubble surface, we employ the Arbitrary Lagrangian Eulerian (ALE) method\cite{donea2004arbitrary}.
 The velocity of the mesh, $\mathbf{v}_m$, at any point in the computational domain is obtained by solving a Laplace equation $\nabla^2 \mathbf{v}_m = \mathbf{0}$, with Dirichlet boundary conditions $\mathbf{v}_m = \mathbf{v} \cdot \mathbf{n}\mathbf{n} $ on the bubble boundary, $\Gamma_1$, and $\mathbf{v}_m = d z_\text{cm}/dt \, \, \hat{\mathbf{z}}$ on $\Gamma_2$.
 The boundary condition on $\Gamma_2$ moves the entire computational boundary upwards whenever the bubble center of mass is displaced.
 This condition minimizes mesh deformation and removes the need to remesh.
 We use an implicit time-integration method with an adaptive second-order implicit Euler method.
 The resulting nonlinear system of equations is solved using the Newton method with a tolerance set to $10^{-8}$ and the direct solver PARDISO.